AAC Funding – Funding Glossary

 SGD Evaluation/Speech and Language Assessment

 An assessment conducted by a speech language pathologist to determine the ability of a client to use an SGD and the appropriateness of an SGD to meet the client's communication needs.
 The speech language pathologist along with a team of professionals possibly including an occupational therapist and physical therapist among others, assesses language and cognitive capacity as well as physical and sensory capacity for accessing an SGD and makes recommendations for the appropriate device to meet client's communication needs.
-The assessment must be completed by an ASHA certified speech language pathologist.
+The assessment must be completed by a Qualified Evaluating Speech-Language Pathologist (SLP).

 Sole Provider